-As part of the investment process, the Sub-Investment Manager promotes a variety of environmental and social characteristics, as detailed below.
+As part of the investment process, the Manager promotes a variety of environmental and social characteristics, as detailed below.
 These environmental and social characteristics are promoted using the NB ESG Quotient.
-The NB ESG Quotient is built around the concept of sector specific ESG risk and opportunity, and produces an overall ESG rating for companies by assessing them against certain ESG metrics.
+The NB ESG Quotient is built around the concept of sector specific ESG risk and opportunity, and produces an overall ESG rating for issuers by assessing them against certain ESG metrics.

-Foundational to the NB ESG Quotient is the NB materiality matrix, which focuses on the ESG characteristics that are considered to be the most likely to be the material drivers of ESG risk and opportunity for each sector in Emerging Market Countries.
-The NB materiality matrix enables the Sub-Investment Manager to derive the NB ESG Quotient rating, to compare sectors and companies in Emerging Market Countries relative to their environmental and social characteristics.
+Foundational to the NB ESG Quotient is the NB materiality matrix, which focuses on the ESG characteristics that are considered to be the most likely to be the material drivers of ESG risk and opportunity for each sector.
+The NB materiality matrix enables the Manager to derive the NB ESG Quotient rating, to compare sectors and issuers relative to their environmental and social characteristics.